 The castrato is a singer who can sing in the female vocal range due to his underdeveloped physical condition resulting from prepubescent castration.
 As a consequence of this castration, the castrato retains his prepubescent voice.
 A castrato will usually replace a woman for the female role in opera and church choirs if the female participation is not allowable.
 However, due to the ban on castration, true castrati are now all but extinct.
 At present, the role of the castrato is often taken over by other countertenor subtypes.

 The haute-contre is the French alternative to castrato as castration is prohibited in France.
-With a vocal range that lies between C3 to D5, this voice is identical in some respects to tenore contraltino.
-Moreover, haute-contre sings in the modal voice, i.e., the normal speaking voice and possibly in falsetto on the high notes.
+With a vocal ranges that lies between C3 to D5, this voice is identical in some respects to tenore contraltino.
+Moreover, haute-contre sings in the modal voice, i.e., the normal speaking own voice and possibly in falsetto on the high notes.

 Examples of The Male Countertenor Singing Voices

 Tenor is the highest male voices in classical music within the normal voice register.
 Typically, the vocal repertoire of a tenor stretches from C3 to C5 but can extend down A♭2 at its low end to a high note of F5.
 This voice type is further divided into seven subtypes concerning vocal weight, timbre, tessitura, and agility, of the voice.